MWRuszczycky/rubiks/README.md

 ## Known issues and to-do

-1. Make it easier to quit rather than having to use `Esc`.
+* Make it easier to quit rather than having to use `Esc`.
-2. Implement undos.
-3. Implement randomized starts rather than beginning with a solved cube.
+* Implement randomized starts rather than beginning with a solved cube.
-4. Implement saving of progress.
+* Implement saving of progress.
-5. Maybe allow user to choose their own colors.
+* Maybe allow user to choose their own colors.
-6. Write a better README.
+* Write a better README.
+* Several functions need commenting and the Controller could probably be better refactored.
+* Improve the entry point and add help/about functionality.
+* Add clickable buttons for undos, quitting, saving, etc.
+* Improve the scaling algorithm to better handle perspective.